ariesunique/ariesunique.github.io/content/2020_04_03_5-minute-pelican-quickstart.rst

 :text-warning:`3.
 Create some content`
 ========================================

 Pelican enables you to write your content using either `reStructuredText <https://docutils.sourceforge.io/docs/user/rst/quickref.html>`_ or `Markdown <https://www.markdownguide.org/>`_.
-In order to use Markdown, you will need install the markdown library for python ( *pip install markdown* ).
+In order to use Markdown, you will need to install the markdown library for python ( *pip install markdown* ).
 For this example, I will use reStructuredText since it is supported out-of-the-box.
 Move into the "content" directory.
 Create a file called *article.rst* and then move back up to the top level directory of your website.

 .. code-block:: shell